acorn-io/runtime/docs/docs/55-integrations/01-github-actions.md

 ```

 The action is automatically provided with a `GITHUB_TOKEN` that already has permission to push to the registry for its own repo, so no special secrets configuration is needed.

+You can choose any other Linux or macOS runner for the `runs-on`, see [GitHub Docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#choosing-github-hosted-runners) for available choices or specify your own self-hosted runner.

 ## Setup Action